pewa2303/Test/Test.md

 Write-Output $fresult
 ```
-This gives us an overview of which servers have activated or deactivated the firewall.
+This gives you an overview of which servers have activated or deactivated the firewall.
 ```
 Server     FirewallEnabled
 ------     ---------------